A Story of Recovery & Hope

 The Treatment

-As outpatient early identification and treatment of psychotic illness programs, FIRST programs are committed to:
+As an outpatient early identification and treatment of psychotic illness programs, FIRST programs are committed to:

 • rapid access to services;

-• helping people with schizophrenia spectrum disorders set and achieve goals for the future;
+• helping people set and achieve goals for the future;

 • and involving loved ones in the recovery process.

-FIRST treatment services are provided in an integrated manner by a six-person team and include:
+FIRST treatment services are provided in an integrated manner by an interdisciplinary team which include:

 • psychiatric care